na-na-hi/renget/archive/Nuggest.md

 [TOC3]

 !!! warning
     On a hiatus.
 In the mood to return to the botmakie business.
-However, Mysteryman and Sourcegraph died just when I began writing new cards.
-Not in any secret club or something and do not want to return to Turbo.
-Currently playing with local models. -Nuggest, 04.09.23
+Got proxy access from a mysterious benefactor.
+Thanks.
+Still on the fence on whether I should dive back into the sewer. -Nuggest, 05.09.23
 ->![](https://files.catbox.moe/h3habt.png)<-
+!!! info
+	Updates:
+    05.09.23: Added new card 'Cluckette' under Unreleased Cards

 ***